Ferdo Kozak

+Biography

-He was born as Ferdinand Kozak in an upper middle class family in Ljubljana, then part of the Austro-Hungarian Empire.
-His older brother Juš Kozak also became an author and literary critic, while his younger brother Vlado Kozak became a Communist politician.
+He was baptized Ferdinand Kozak in an upper middle class family in Ljubljana, then part of the Austro-Hungarian Empire.
+His older brother Juš Kozak also became an author and literary critic, while his younger brother Vlado Kozak became a communist politician.

 In 1913, Kozak joined the radical Yugoslavist subversive youth organization Preporod, which was engaged in anti-Austrian and pro-Yugoslav activities, in connection with other organizations of Austro-Hungarian South Slavs, such as Young Bosnia.
 During World War I, he was drafted into the Austro-Hungarian Army and fought on the Eastern Front.

 After the War, he studied Slavic philology in Prague, where he became friends with many Slovenes living in the Czechoslovak capital, such as the painter Božidar Jakac, philosopher Anton Trstenjak and sociologist Mihajlo Rostohar.
 In 1926, he moved to Belgrade, where he worked as a librarian.
-In 1929, he returned to Ljubljana, where he worked as professor at the Ljubljana Classical Lyceum until 1942, except for a few years in the early 1930s, when he punitively transferred to Novo Mesto because of his public opposition to the dictatorship of King Alexander I of Yugoslavia.
+In 1929, he returned to Ljubljana, where he worked as professor at the Ljubljana Classical Lyceum until 1942, except for a few years in the early 1930s, when he was punitively transferred to Novo Mesto because of his public opposition to the dictatorship of King Alexander I of Yugoslavia.

-As a fierce opponent of Yugoslav centralism and nationalism, Kozak was among the founders of the left liberal journal Sodobnost, which he edited together with Josip Vidmar, Fran Albreht and Stanko Leben.
+As a fierce opponent of Yugoslav centralism and nationalism, Kozak was among the founders of the left liberal journal Sodobnost, which he edited together with Josip Vidmar, Fran Albreht, and Stanko Leben.
 The journal supported Slovenian autonomy within a democratic and federal Yugoslavia.
 In the years before World War II, it started moving to positions sympathetic to the Communist Party.